 Ultrasound scanning has developed rapidly over the last decade.
 Hospitals now routinely provide detailed scans of babies in the womb, while high-street shops are giving parents the opportunity to capture 3D stills and 4D moving images of the baby on a CD.

 Ultra Stan promises to go one step further and let parents see and hear their baby in the womb when and where they want, whether that's at home or even out and about.
-Simply link Ultra Stan to the BleepBleeps smartphone app and it can record videos and audio of baby in the womb, and take photos as he or she somersaults and kicks away.
+Simply link Ultra Stan to the BleepBleeps smartphone app and it can record videos and audio of the baby in the womb, and take photos as he or she somersaults and kicks away.

 This Baby-Bump Sound System features two speakers that attach to the mother's tummy to play music and recorded voices to baby in-utero.
-The price includes access to VoiceShare, the company's voice-recording network that lets parents-to-be record a story, song or message, which can then be downloaded to an MP3 player and shared with the baby-to-be through the speakers.
+The price includes access to VoiceShare, the company's voice-recording network that lets parents-to-be record a story, song or message, which can then be downloaded to an MP3 player and shared with the unborn baby through the speakers.